Golang Database Library Orm Example - List

 }

 That’s it.
-Only 3 lines - or 1 line however you may look at!
+Only 3 lines, or 1 line, however you may want to look at it!

 Since in the query we omit selecting the password, this prevents that field from leaking.
 So I